SarahIrons/CSHARPdirectory-glowing-rotary-phone/README.md

-#Tech Academy C# coursework
-#A note about this repo
+#Tech Academy C# coursework: A note about this repo
 C # and .NET comprised the final web dev course section at The Tech Academy.
 The coursework/challenges and assignments were pushed continuously to Github and placed in their own individual repositories.
 Work from this course spans from 1-19-2024 through 3-20-2024.
 I wanted to preserve the timeline of git commits and the structure of the work.